 WAN (Wide Area Networks)

-A Wide Area Network has many uses.
+The application of WAN networks has many uses.
 These include:

 - Sending and receiving emails.